bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-05-31-newsletter.md

   peers to request any missing transactions from us, which can help if that other peer has become unresponsive.
-This can help our peer validate the block faster, which may also help them use it sooner in time-critical functions, such as mining.
+This can help our peer validate the block faster, which may also help them use it sooner in time-critical functions, such as mining. {% assign timestamp="1:32:40" %}

 - [Bitcoin Core #25796][] adds a new `descriptorprocesspsbt` that can be used to update a [PSBT][topic psbt] with information that will help it